Horus-Org/dart-dlc/README.md

 ## Status Software

-The library is in Alpha.
+The library is in Beta